Mahdiyasser/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-this is my first coding program not fully chatgpt helped me.....a lot
+this is my first coding program not fully mine chatgpt helped me.....a lot